-The Project site is in a dense urban area with high vehicle and pedestrian activity within the heart of Downtown Portland.
-The Project also involves the construction and maintenance of pedestrian access routes along the adjacent to the Project and curb ramps within the intersection.
+The Project site is in an urban area with high vehicle and pedestrian activity..
 TriMet requires a contractor with a successful performance record for safety and protection of the public during this type of work.
 A non-low bid procurement allows TriMet to evaluate the contractor's experience and record in working safely and effectively near the public and its operating system, and allows TriMet to evaluate the contractor's safety record on past projects